 BLE Discovery Phase

-In few cases, the scanner side could also be an nRF5x chip, as we will see in Lesson 15. where we will have two nRF52840 DK boards , one will act as a scanner, and the other will act as an advertiser in the discovery phase of the connection.
+In few cases, the scanner side could also be an nRF5x chip(As we will cover in-depth in Lesson 11 ), for example two nRF52840 DK boards , one will act as a scanner, and the other will act as an advertiser in the discovery phase of the connection.
 In such case, both the advertiser and scanner parameters are set through the SoftDevice stack protocol.
 In general, if we have a scan window equals to the scan interval, then the radio will be ON about 100% of the scan time( Very high power consumption).
-There will be a short period of a few hundred microseconds (For SoftDevice internal handling) after each scan interval where it will hope frequency to the next advertisement channel(37, 38, and 39) during this transition period, the scanner can’t receive any advertisement packet.
+There will be a short period of a few hundred microseconds (For SoftDevice internal handling) after each scan interval where it will hop frequency to the next advertisement channel(37, 38, and 39) during this transition period, the scanner can not receive any advertisement packet.

 The scan window and scan interval must be set in great consideration to the power consumption requirements of the application.
 The figure below illustrates these important parameters on both the scanner and advertiser sides.